Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 #### Data augmentation

 In order to solve the problem of overfitting, the most common method is to increase the amount of data.
 However, obtaining sample data is difficult in most cases.
 Then a simple transformation can be performed on the existing samples to obtain more samples.
 For example, the image can be flipped, so that the features change, but the target remains the same so that it can be regarded as generating some new samples.
-This process is data augmentation
+This process is data augmentation.

 ### Results on devices

 #### Overview of the results
-Synthesis the main results and observations you made from building the project.
-Did it work perfectly?
-Why not?
-What worked and what didn't?
-Why?
-What would you do next if you had more time?

-In the end I got 88.83% accuracy on my computer.
+In the end I got 99.84% accuracy in the traning data while 84.92% accuract in the test data on my computer.
 The results obtained by this method have higher accuracy than the TensorFlow case.
-Actually, the accuracy in the official case is 80.30%.(https://www.tensorflow.org/hub/tutorials/image_feature_vector#build_the_model), which only use transfer learning and model from TF-Hub.
-Besides, in anonther example, the author used convolutional neural network and the Sequential model to classify the same dataset and the accuracy is 78%.
+Actually, the accuracy in the official case is 80.30%(https://www.tensorflow.org/hub/tutorials/image_feature_vector#build_the_model), which only use transfer learning and model from TF-Hub.
+Besides, in anonther example, the author used convolutional neural network and the Sequential model to classify the same dataset and the accuracy is 78%.(https://www.tensorflow.org/tutorials/images/classification)

-It can be seen that the effect of the model is quite stable, and the calculation time in the whole process is only more than 30 minutes, which is the charm of transfer learning.
-So, I think it works perfectly.
-And this is because I used the VGG16 model.
-In the future I will continue to adjust the batch size, or the structure of the model to get a better result.(https://www.tensorflow.org/tutorials/images/classification)
+It can be seen that the effect of VGG16 model is quite stable, and the calculation time in the whole process is only more than 30 minutes, which is the charm of transfer learning.
+It's less than CNN model, and similar with MobileNetv2 model.
+So, I think it works perfectly for high accuracy and less runtime.
+In the future I will continue to adjust the batch size, or the structure of the model to get a better result.

 #### Advantages